HEmile/storchastic/docs/source/intro.storch.rst

   from torch.distributions import Normal normal_distribution = Normal(b + c, 1)

-Next, we use Storchastic to sample from this distribution.
+We will use Storchastic to sample from this distribution.
 We will use reparameterization for now:

 .. code-block:: python